Corruption-Tolerant Asynchronous Q-Learning with Near-Optimal Rates: Robust Asynchronous Q-learning

-$\bullet$ \textbf{Idea 1: Reward Filtering Mechanism.} We start by briefly describing the robust univariate trimmed mean estimator from~\cite{lugosi} that we will employ for estimating reward functions.
+$\bullet$ \textbf{Idea 1: Reward Filtering Mechanism.} We start by briefly describing the robust univariate trimmed mean estimator from~\citet{lugosi} that we will employ to estimate reward functions.
 Consider a data set $\mc{D}$ comprising of $M$ i.i.d. samples of a scalar random variable $X$ with mean $\mu_X$ and variance $\sigma^2_X$.
 An adversary arbitrarily perturbs up to $\varepsilon M$ of the samples within $\mc{D}$ to produce a corrupted data set $\tilde{\mc{D}}$; here, $\varepsilon \in [0 \, ,1/2)$ is the fraction of corrupted data.
-Using $\tilde{\mc{D}}$, the corruption fraction $\varepsilon$, and a confidence parameter $\delta$ as inputs, the trimmed mean estimator from~\cite{lugosi} produces a robust estimate $\hat{\mu}_X$ of the mean $\mu_X$ in the following way.
+Using $\tilde{\mc{D}}$, the corruption fraction $\varepsilon$, and a confidence parameter $\delta$ as inputs, the trimmed mean estimator from~\citet{lugosi} produces a robust estimate $\hat{\mu}_X$ of the mean $\mu_X$ in the following way.
 The data set $\tilde{\mc{D}}$ is divided into two equal parts of $M/2$ samples each.
 The first part is used to compute empirical quantiles for filtering out extreme values.
 The estimate $\hat{\mu}_X$ is then simply an average of only those data samples in the second part that fall within the computed quantiles.
-To apply the estimator from~\cite{lugosi} in our context, we need to make minor modifications to the algorithm and the analysis in~\cite{lugosi} to account for the Huber contamination model introduced in Section~\ref{sec:Problem Formulation}.
+To apply the estimator from~\citet{lugosi} in our context, we need to make minor modifications to the algorithm and the analysis in~\citet{lugosi} to account for the Huber contamination model introduced in Section~\ref{sec:Problem Formulation}.
 The details of these modifications, along with the manner in which the quantiles are computed, are provided in Appendix~\ref{app:TrimmedMean}.
 Let $\hat{\mu}_X = \texttt{TRIM}[\tilde{\mc{D}}, \varepsilon, \delta]$ be used to succinctly represent the output of the trimmed mean estimator described above.
-The following result, adapted from~\cite{lugosi}, will be of use to us in the sequel.
+The following result, adapted from~\citet{lugosi}, will be of use to us in the sequel. \begin{theorem} Let $\delta \in (0,1)$ be such that $\delta \geq 8 e^{-M/2}$.
+The following then holds with probability at least $1 - \delta$: